laoguowangCP/godot-statechart-sharp/docs/manual.md

 - You can switch whether a history state is deep or shallow.

   - A shallow history points to parent's substate(s), once active till last exit of parent state.
 With compound parent, it points to the sibling once active (or parent's initial state, if parent has never been active before).
 With parallel parent, it points to all the non-history siblings.
   - A deep history points to leaf state(s) descendant to parent, once active till last exit of parent state.
-It makes parent state find shallow history recursively onto its descendants.
+It makes parent state looks for shallow history recursively onto its descendants.

 With given active states, we can further more express their behaviors.
 Use signals, or composite with other nodes: